 The grand double-height entrance foyer, crowned with a glass dome above, ensures a definite sense of arrival and makes a lasting first impression.
 The vast light-filled, open space gives way in all directions.
-Visitors are welcomed in through a pair of massive wrought-iron double doors backed with glass that Behnke found in a French antique shop.
-A 19th-century hanging lantern is suspended beneath the dome.
-A pair of vases by Hervé van der Straeten and a Bernar Venet sculpture are displayed on two glass-topped tables with 18th-century French bases arranged on a contemporary silk rug.
-Classic and Contemporary designs are combined effortlessly for a timeless appeal.
+Visitors pass through a pair of massive wrought-iron doors backed with glass Behnke found in a French antique shop.
+A 19th-century hanging lantern suspends beneath the dome.
+Two glass-topped tables with 18th-century French bases arranged on a contemporary silk rug display a pair of vases by Hervé van der Straeten and a Bernar Venet sculpture.
+Classic and Contemporary designs combine effortlessly for a timeless appeal.

-To make the large home more inviting, the architect divided the floor plan into clusters of rooms arranged around their particular function.
-The first cluster off of the foyer are rooms for entertaining including the living room, the formal dining room, and the library.
+To make the large home more inviting, the architect divided the floor plan into clusters of rooms arranged around their function.
+The first group off the foyer are rooms for entertaining including the living room, the formal dining room, and the library.

 No French country estate would be complete without a loggia with a fireplace.
-This fine one has been created with glass walls that slide away completely to fully open up two of its outer walls to the outdoors to embrace the best of southern California’s indoor-outdoor style, and to give way to the outdoor entertaining areas.
-This multi-purpose space is accessed from the living room and library and has been comfortably furnished with cushioned, all-weather wicker furniture.
+This one has glass walls that slide away to open two of its outer walls to the outdoors.
+The loggia embraces the best of Southern California’s indoor-outdoor living and gives way to the outer entertaining areas.
+The multi-purpose family gathering place located off the living room and library has comfortable all-weather wicker furniture.
 This arrangement of the rooms provides an excellent flow for guests when entertaining.

-On the opposite end of the first floor is another cluster of rooms created more for the family and private living.
-These rooms have been designed with a far more casual French Country style.
+On the opposite end of the first floor, another cluster of rooms exists for the family and private living.
+These rooms have a far more casual French Country style.
 Here we have the family room with rough reclaimed wood beamed ceilings and a warmer color palette.
-The room has been finished with casual traditional design furnishings which give it the feel of a relaxed country home.
+Less formal traditional furnishings give the room the feel of a relaxed country home.
 It’s a luxe take on rustic!

 The formal dining room we saw above and the catering kitchen mentioned are really used for formal entertaining purposes mainly.
 The home also includes this less formal, open flow family living-dining-kitchen area.
 This kitchen is where the family prepares their regular meals.
 The comfortable living area includes a large screen TV where the family really kicks back, and this more intimate, relaxed dining area is the one the family uses normally.
 The warm French Country vibe created in the adjacent family room carries into this area as well.
 The kitchen features a large center island topped with striking white-and-gray marble and is complete with a breakfast bar.
 The appliances are arranged around the island for easy access.
 The dining table is actually placed in a space that arches out and is lined with large windows which look out onto the back lawn.

-The wine storage room is located down on the basement level and can be accessed directly from the dining room or from the home’s lower-level entertaining area.
-The space has been designed to hold approximately 2,600 bottles of wine perfectly displayed in custom cases.
-The room also features an inner sitting room which is separated from the actual wine-storage area by glass walls which allow for dual climate zones.
+The wine storage room on the basement level can be accessed directly from the dining room or from the home’s lower-level entertaining area.
+The room holds approximately 2,600 bottles of wine perfectly displayed in custom cases.
+The space includes an inner sitting area separated from the actual wine-storage by glass walls which allow for dual climate zones.
 This design team leaves no detail untouched.
-The rough-hewn timber and brick barrel vaulted ceilings paired with the weathered and aged floors gives the space the look of an authentic forever old wine cellar whose wines have been aging for years.
+The rough-hewn timber and brick barrel vaulted ceilings paired with the weathered and aged floors give the space the look of an authentic forever old wine cellar whose wines have aged for years.

 The home includes a basement level cluster of rooms designed for informal entertaining.
 The lower subterranean level entertaining area includes a circular sitting lounge with a big-screen television, along with a series of billiards/casino-style spaces complete with a pool table, card playing tables, and other games tables, as well as a full bar.
-The entire lower level has been designed with an Art Deco theme which unifies the spaces and gives it an air of refinement.
+The entire lower level expresses an Art Deco theme which unifies the spaces and gives it an air of refinement.

 Also located down on this level is the home’s superb custom theater.
-The space has been richly furnished and finished to complement the latest visual and sound equipment.
+The room includes custom mohair upholstered furnishings, silk draperies, and luxe finishes to complement the latest visual and sound equipment.
 The custom mill-work is all mahogany.
-The draperies and walls are upholstered in silk and the custom sofas and chairs are in mohair.

-His bathroom has been finished with dark black walnut paneled walls and polished golden marble, while her super spacious bathroom is finished in pale shades of creams and pink.
+His bathroom impresses with dark walnut paneled walls and polished golden marble.
+Her spacious marble and paneled bathroom calms with pale shades of creams and pink.
 Both feature classic design detailing and both are quite grand and perfect in this home.

-The following photos show the homes outdoor lounging and entertaining areas, the pool, rear gardens, and more…enjoy!
+The following photos show the Beverly Park chateau outdoor lounging and entertaining areas, the pool, rear gardens, and more…enjoy!

-These meandering cobblestone paths running between the stone structures of the main residence, guest house, and other outlying buildings have been designed to appear as though they are part of an old European village and are very charming.
+These meandering cobblestone paths running between the stone structures of the main residence, guest house, and other outlying buildings appear as though they are part of an old European village and are very charming.
 Can you imagine?
 Don’t you agree?
-This entire estate is a wonderful work of art and craftsmanship.
-Though really, it has mostly been designed to evoke a light heart, cheer, and amusement.
+The entire Beverly Park Chateau is a wonderful work of art and craftsmanship.
+Most importantly, it evokes a light heart, cheer, and amusement.
 The whole point is to not take any of it too seriously.
 That is the most brilliant point in these details!

-That concludes our design inspiration for today, my friends.
-Thank you so much for reading along with us today my friends.
-We hope you have enjoyed this lovely home and have found much inspiration.
+That brings our design inspiration for today to an end, my friend.
+Thank you so much for reading along with me.
+I hope you enjoyed this lovely estate.

 Architecture: Landry Design Group